SQLite

 Text(user.email),

-(user.age !=
+if (user.age != null)

 Text(

-'Age: ${user.age}'
+'Age: ${user.age}',

 style: TextStyle(color: Colors.grey.shade600),